Titli (2014 film): Critical reception

-The film has a Rotten Tomatoes rating of 93% with an average score of 7.6/10 based on 14 reviews, 13 of which are positive ("fresh").
+The film has a Rotten Tomatoes rating of 93% with an average score of 7.6/10 based on 14 reviews.
 Jay Weisberg wrote that "the film plunges into [a] pitiless milieu with headstrong assurance, presenting a paternalistic world where corruption seeps into people's pores and women need backbones of steel to survive", calling it "a grittily impressive debut".
 The Hollywood Reporters Deborah Young praised Namrata Rao's editing and Behl for "directing a largely non-pro cast, situating them carefully in the squalor of their Delhi surroundings."
 She called the film "an enjoyable, character-driven Indian yarn about an emotional family of criminals [that] gets better as it goes on."
 Brad Mariano of 4:3 "Recommended" the film, calling it "an impressive debut that is far from what one might expect from the Indian cinema", noting the influence of Pier Paolo Pasolini's neo-realism and the "complex, impossible moral situations" of Asghar Farhadi's films.
 He ended his review by calling it "a gripping debut film that could mark the arrival of a significant new voice in world cinema."
 J Hurtado of Screen Anarchy wrote that while "scenes of people scraping the bottom of the barrel are nothing new in Hindi independent cinema, [...]
 Behl's treatment of the material is both heart-wrenching, and vividly relatable as everyone tries to make out the best way they can without leaving anything on the table."
 He called it "a film about hope, and it's overwhelming sadness only makes the hope shine brighter", despite its "dark"-ness and its "low opinion of some of those people who populate Delhi's backstreets."

 Rohit Vats of Hindustan Times called it "the best Hindi film of the year so far", giving it a perfect score of 5/5.
 He wrote that the film-makers "don't keep you at an objective distance.
 They challenge you to stop ignoring the so-called social blots, and once you're sucked in, they make you believe that the injustice behind the rough exterior is systematic."
 Uday Bhatia of LiveMint called the film "unrelentingly grim, morally unmoored".
 He wrote that the "emotional and physical violence in Titli is wince-inducing, but even more oppressive is the atmosphere of mistrust and desperation that Behl and his co-writer Sharat Katariya build up."
 A more mixed review came from Filmfares Rachit Gupta who called the film "a little too blunt and all too intentionally" despite its "serious" themes.